ionic-zone/ionic.zone/_articles/debug/ionic-and-android-4.md

 ---
 date: '2018-08-25T12:00:00.000+00:00'
-title: "Application Error Couldn’t connect to the server. (http://localhost:8080/)" with Ionic and Android 4.x + solutions
+title: '"Application Error - Couldn’t connect to the server. (http://localhost:8080/)" with Ionic and Android 4.x + solutions'
 published: true
 ---
 # Why current Ionic apps don't work with Android 4.x any more - and suggested solutions